Skip to Content

 The Colossus of Maroussi by Henry Miller

-Alongside Katsimbalis, the “Colossus” of the narrative, readers encounter iconic figures like Lawrence Durrell and Theodore Stephanides.
-In the pages of this timeless work, Miller’s prose resonates with the influences of literary giants like D. H. Lawrence and Ernest Hemingway.
+In this timeless work, Miller’s prose resonates with influences from literary giants like D. H. Lawrence and Ernest Hemingway.

 Eleni by Nicholas Gage

 Amidst the 1948 civil war, Eleni Gatzoyiannis, his mother, defied convention to safeguard her children, including a young Nicholas.
-Her selfless act, arranging their escape from communist insurgents, exacted an unimaginable cost: imprisonment, torture, and a cold-blooded execution.
+Her selfless act, arranging their escape from communist insurgents, exacted an unimaginable cost: imprisonment, torture, and cold-blooded execution.

 Little Infamies by Panos Karnezis